 The school acknowledges that children are capable of abusing their peers and that different gender issues can be prevalent when dealing with child on child abuse.
 We will never tolerate this or pass it off as 'banter' or 'part of growing up'.
 Examples of such behaviour which must be reported include but are not restricted to: girls being sexually touched/assaulted or boys being subject to initiation/hazing type violence.
 Upskirting is another example and will be dealt with seriously and in line with policy.
 'Upskirting' is where someone takes a photograph under a person's clothing (not necessarily a skirt) without their permission and or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
 Anyone of any gender can be a victim.
 Relationships, including sexual relationships and the age of consent are addressed as part of the RSE Curriculum, starting in Year 7 and being revisited each year until Year 11.
-In 6th Form, these matters are revisited through the Form Tutor Programme and assemblies on child on child abuse.
+In 6th Form, these matters are revisited through the Form Tutor Programme and assemblies on child on child abuse as well as compulsory RSE lessons.
 It may be the case that such behaviour will be deemed as bullying and sanctioned in line with the school's Anti-Bullying Policy.

-In order to ensure that students' voices are being heard and the school is doing everything that is possible to encourage students to report such matters, we have a Student Voice Society (SVC), which shares students' experiences and is consulted to ensure that current issues, whether in school or in the media, are being addressed with students.
+In order to ensure that students' voices are being heard and the school is doing everything that is possible to encourage students to report such matters, we regularly consult students, inviting them to share their experiences and thus ensuring that current issues, whether in school or in the media, are being addressed with students.